RileyXX/IMDB-Trakt-Syncer/README.md

 ## Uninstall:
 `python -m pip uninstall IMDbTraktSyncer` in command line.

-## Alternative manual no install method:
+## Alternative manual no pip install method:
+1. Install [Python](https://www.python.org/downloads/) and [Google Chrome](https://www.google.com/chrome/). _If these are already installed on your machine you can ignore this step.
+Please note this script does not effect Chrome in anyway it is simply required in order for chromedriver to work._
-1. Download the latest .zip from the [releases page](https://github.com/RileyXX/IMDb-Trakt-Syncer/releases) and extract it to the file directory of your choice.
+2. Download the latest .zip from the [releases page](https://github.com/RileyXX/IMDb-Trakt-Syncer/releases) and extract it to the file directory of your choice.
+3. Login to [Trakt](https://trakt.tv/oauth/applications) and create a new API application.
+We will name it `IMDbTraktSyncer`.
+In the Redirect uri field enter `urn:ietf:wg:oauth:2.0:oob` then Save.
-2. Run `IMDbTraktSyncer.py` OR open terminal and navigate to folder where `IMDbTraktSyncer.py` is located.
+4. Run `IMDbTraktSyncer.py` OR open terminal and navigate to folder where `IMDbTraktSyncer.py` is located.
 Run `IMDbTraktSyncer.py` in terminal.
-3. Follow the prompts on first run.
+5. Follow the prompts on first run.
 It will ask you to fill in your Trakt client id and client secret from step 3.
 It will also ask you to enter your IMDb username and password.
 Please note that these details are saved insecurely as credentials.txt in the same folder as the script.
 Recommended to change your password to something unique beforehand.
-4. Done.
+6. Done.
 The script will continue to run and sync your ratings.
 This may take some time, you can follow its progress in the command line.

 ## Troubleshooting, known issues, workarounds & future outlook:
 * IMDb may require a captcha on login.
 If you see "Not signed in" appear in the script then the script will fail and the captcha is likely to be the cause.
 To fix this, navigate to IMDb website in your browser, preferably Chrome and from the same computer.
 If logged in, logout, and log back in.
 It may ask you to fill in a captch, complete it and finish logging in.
 After logging in succesfully on your browser run the script again and it should work.
 You may need to repeat this step once or twice if it still gives you issues.
 I'm looking into adding a captcha solver into the script to solve this problem, but it is currently not implemented. https://github.com/RileyXX/IMDb-Trakt-Syncer/issues/2